Marrrco7/Scalable-Linux-Environment-for-Hosting-Web-Applications/docs/README.md

   Lightweight, high-performance web server and reverse proxy responsible for handling incoming HTTP/HTTPS requests and routing them to the Django application.

 - **Role in the architecture**:
-  Acts as a reverse proxy, forwarding client requests to the Django application, serving static files, and securing connections by enabling TLS encryption, protecting user requests against interception or modification.
+  Acts as a reverse proxy, forwarding client requests to the Django application, serving static files, and securing connections by enabling TLS encryption, protecting user requests against interception or modification by encrypting the traffic.

 ### 3. Django Web Application